replicatedhq/troubleshoot.sh/docs/source/collect/run-pod.md

 This is also used as the name of the pod and must meet pod naming criteria

 ##### `namespace` (Optional)
-The namespace to look for the pod selector in.
-If not specified, it will assume the "current" namespace that the kubectl context is set to.
+The namespace to schedule the pod in.
+If not specified, the "default" namespace will be used

 ##### `podSpec` (Required)